Employer Active

 1 Vacancy

-The ideal candidate is committed to supporting the Judiciarys mission to provide equal access to justice.
-They should have strong oral and written communication skills and the ability to explain complex processes clearly.
-They should be proactive organized and flexible.
-Experience in customerfacing roles with a focus on positive empathetic and professional attitude is strongly preferred.
-The position is a great opportunity for someone looking to get their start in the legal field or to use previous legal experience to enhance access to justice.
-Preference given to experience working with people from diverse economic cultural and educational backgrounds who may be in crisis or under stress.
+The ideal candidate is committed to the Judiciarys mission of ensuring equal access to justice.
+Strong oral and written communication skills the ability to explain complex processes clearly and a professional empathetic demeanor are essential.
+Experience in customer service legal settings or working with diverse populations under stress is preferred.
+This role is an excellent opportunity for someone entering the legal field or seeking to apply prior legal experience to support access to justice.

-This is a fulltime limitedservice opening with the Access and Resource Center in Burlington Vermont.
-Starting salary is $23.76 per hour.
-The limitedservice term will end 6/30/2028.
-The Centralized Service Analyst is a nonexempt Judicial Branch position equivalent to pay grade 21.
+This is a full-time limited-service opening with the Access and Resource Center which is located in Burlington Vermont.
+The starting salary is $24.59 per hour.
+The limited-service term will end 6/30/2028.
+The Centralized Service Analyst is a non-exempt Judicial Branch position equivalent to pay grade 21.
 The State of Vermonts total compensation package features an outstanding set of employee benefits that are worth about 30% of your total compensation.

 Benefits